This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 This puts you, the client, in the driver’s seat of the quality control process on the project, something other QA methods don’t do.

-It gives you a direct, hands-on way of managing the risk involved in producing materials in foreign languages.
+In other words, it gives you a direct, hands-on way of managing the risk involved in producing materials in foreign languages.

 2. It provides a clear audit trail